juliapampus/DataspaceConnector/docs/pages/communication/consumer.md

 For requesting data and metadata as a data consumer, two endpoints are provided.
-A description request is used for requesting the metadata and a contract request is used for handling out contract agreements to then be able to retrieve raw data from a data provider.
+A description request is used for requesting the metadata and a contract request is used for handling out contract agreements as a condition to retrieve raw data from a data provider.

 ![Connector Communication Endpoints](../../assets/images/swagger_communication_endpoints.png)